yaroslaff/sqlgrep/README.md

 ## Output options
 `--all` - show full records (`SELECT * ...` result) for matching rows.

 `--suppress` - do not print value of field, only table name, primary key value (if table has it) and field name, but not it's value.
-(To keep output short)
+(To keep output short and clean)

 `-v` / `--verbose` - verbose